timou0911/Ethernaut-Writeup/11. Elevator ★★☆☆☆/README.md

 3. To execute the code inside `if` statement, `isLastFloor(_floor)` should return `false`.
 4. Inside the `if` statement, `top` can be set to `true` only if `isLastFloor(_floor)`  returns `true`.

+Notice that isLastFloor(_floor) is called twice.
+To achieve the desired behavior, the first call  should return false, while the second call should return true.

 ## Detailed Steps

 See [Attack.sol](https://github.com/timou0911/Ethernaut_Writeup/blob/main/11.%20Elevator%20%E2%98%85%E2%98%85%E2%98%86%E2%98%86%E2%98%86/Attack.sol).